Option valuation is not as

 An option has intrinsic value if the market is trading above the strike price

 of a call option, or below the strike price of a put option.
-If an option contract has intrinsic value it is called “in
+If a option contract has intrinsic value it is called “in

 the money.”
-If an option contract does not have intrinsic value it is called “out of the money.”
+If a option contact does not have intrinsic value it is called “out of the money.”

 The extrinsic value of the option is its “time value.”
 Extrinsic

 value takes into account the possibility that an option may go in the money by expiration.
-The more time that an option has
+The more time that a option has

 the more extrinsic value it has.
-As an option approaches its expiration date, it looses value.
+As a option approaches it expiration date is looses value.
 This is called time decay.
+At

-At expiration an option has no extrinsic value so if the option is out of the money it expires worthless.
+expiration a option has no extrinsic value so if the option is out of the money it expires worthless.

-an oats call option has a delta of .5 and the price of the oats futures market increases by $.01 the value of the option will
+call option has a delta of .5 and the price of the corn futures market increases by $.01 the value of the option will increase